selinawww/work_example/README.md

 ## Acknowledgments

 This work builds on foundational research in speculative decoding and statistical sampling.
-Special thanks to the contributors of the Alpaca dataset and the authors of key speculative decoding frameworks for their inspiration and groundwork.
+Special thanks to the contributors of the Alpaca dataset, the authors of key speculative decoding frameworks, and the developers of the LLaMA model family for their inspiration and groundwork.